 Post-Traumatic Stress Disorder (PTSD)

 Post-Traumatic stress disorder (PTSD) is a disorder that may develop in response to an extremely disturbing, frightening, shocking, or otherwise traumatic experience.
-These experiences may derive from a war zone experience, as a victim of an assault, living through a major natural disaster or accident, or other similar events.
+Military combat, being assaulted, living through a major natural disaster or accident, or other similar events may cause PTSD.

 In recent times the label "PTSD" has become very popular, overused, and clearly misunderstood.
 While most individuals experience traumatic events throughout their lives, most will not develop PTSD.
 These traumatic experiences may even lead to some long-term changes in thoughts and behaviors.
 However, in most cases the individual will naturally process these events and gradually return to their normal baseline functioning.
 PTSD develops when the severity of the event is particularly extreme and/or the individuals ability to cope and process the event is below the threshold necessary for an extreme event.
 Instead of gradually returning to ones normal level of functioning, the individuals new baseline is a heightened survival mode; hypervigilance and hyperarousal may persist permanently, rather than gradually subsiding over time.
 According to the National Institute of Mental Health, 6.8% will develop PTSD at some point in their lives with 3.6% of adults having the disorder in the past year.

 The defining criteria of PTSD briefly summarized (not all inclusive):

 I) Experiencing or witnessing a dangerous or traumatic event - or learning the details of a dangerous and traumatic event that happened to a close friend or family member.